 Aussie lives are lost every year simply because people may be unaware of what to do to stop bleeding for long enough to help save a person's life.

 We are talking about major bleeding where blood is spurting or pouring from a wound as the heart pumps.
 In cases such as these, there are several ways to help stop major bleeding.
-Two ways are by full body weight pressure on the wound, or by applying a tourniquet.
+Two ways are by full body weight pressure on the wound, or by applying a CAT tourniquet.

 Push hard, don't stop - four essential words to manage a serious bleed.